 Here's an example from Yves Rocher Italia, who share their flipbooks on their Facebook page every time they upload a new catalog.

 Within a few weeks these posts became their most shared content and the digital flipbooks became their number one brand communication tool.

 #6 ANALYTICS AND OPTIMIZATION

 You may think you've made an amazing flipbook and you may be right, but we should always be striving for better, right?
 That's where analytics and optimization come in.

 Not all flipbook makers offer this but in our platform at least, you can check a heat map to see where your readers and customers click or linger.

 Do they click on unclickable items?

-P.S.
-A little insider tip: people tend to zoom in on fact boxes.
+PRO TIP: People tend to zoom in on fact boxes.

 And of course, check the traffic on your flipbook, the clicks, the numbers.
 These will help give you insight into how your online catalogs are performing as a marketing channel and the value you're adding to your company.

 AND THERE YOU HAVE IT!